We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 I would love to go back to customary use for all, like most other places are.
 It’s embarrassing when people visit 30A and are told they have to sit on one specific portion of white sand while the adjacent area sits empty, except for the No Trespassing signs.

-UPDATE APRIL 2024: The Walton County Commissioners have reached some type of settlement with some beachfront owners.
+UPDATE SUMMER 2024: The Walton County Commissioners have reached some type of settlement with some beachfront owners.
 I am going to hold off updating this post entirely until some of the issues are ironed out, as much of the info remains the same.
 But my take is that it makes it even more of a mess, allowing the public to use 10-20 feet of some private beaches between certain hours of the day.
 However, the property owner can make anyone leave if they choose, and visitors have to be 5 feet apart and can’t use umbrellas.
 That’s just a brief look.

 It is already proving to be mass chaos and inciting a lot of confusion.
 But this is why I am going to wait to see exactly how this is going to be implemented and enforced.
 It’s true that in some places, everything has changed, and in others, the situation remains the same as it has been for several years now.
 You will notice this public vs private issue specifically where those lots meet eachother, which is in a lot of places.